JamesBelchamber/ansible-haproxy/README.md

 haproxy_backends:
   - name: acoolcom              # A natural name for each backend.
 Required.
     balance: first              # The algorithm used to select a server.
 Defaults to 'roundrobin'.
-    tcp_mode: True              # The TCP mode will be enabled and used instead of the default HTTP
+    tcp_mode: True              # The TCP mode will be enabled and used instead of the default HTTP.
+Optional.
     servers:                    # List of the servers.
 Optional, compliments backends defined as host variables.
       - name: harold.local      # Name for the server in the pool.
 Required.
         address: 192.168.2.1    # Address for the server in the pool.
 Optional.